blackholeorbit/nullbit/OverTheWire_Bandit_In_Progress.md

 'inhere'.
 I used the 'cd' command to move into that and ran 'ls' again.
 The 'inhere' directory appeared to be empty.

 From past experience, I knew that using the '-a' option after 'ls' would show everything, including hidden files.
-The '-a' option worked, exposing a hidden file aptly named '.hidden'.
+The '-a' option worked, exposing a file aptly named '.hidden'.
 Using the 'cat' command on it let the cat out of the bag - pun intended!

 ```
 bandit3@bandit:~$ ls